 This book, of which no equivalent volume yet exists, is a definitive guide to the ideological differences, organisational structures and international links of the main Islamic groups active in Britain today.

-Peace Studies, Bradford University, and author of Young, British and Muslim (2007).
+By Dr Philip Lewis, Peace Studies, Bradford University, and author of Young, British and Muslim (2007).

 Innes Bowen, a BBC journalist, has written an indispensable and accessible work which lays bare the ideologies informing the main Islamic movements in Britain today.
 Policy makers, journalists, politicians, statutory agencies, voluntary bodies and inter-faith activists alike, will be grateful for this study.

 The author has written the sort of book she looked for in vain in 2003 when she began research for her first programme on Islam in Britain.
 In eight chapters, she outlines the history, key ideas and some of the main personalities of the most significant movements in Britain; how they are organised, transnational links and their respective stances on gender, jihad, attitudes to wider Muslim society, as well as governance, i.e. what might count as an Islamic state.

 The ethnographic richness of the book comes from eighty interviews conducted during its seven year gestation.
 As a good journalist, Bowen is adept at uncovering the debates and tensions within and between movement e.g. she rehearses ‘the classic bits of mis-information’ entertained by Sunnis about Shias shared with her by a convert to Sunni Islam who became a Shia (p.136).